Saturday, August 16, 2008

 I promise I don't know the people who run the site but I do love Design Sponge.
 It has been around for a bit so I am sure it isn't new to many of you but they have great taste.
 On the downside, everything they post about I want to buy which isn't good for the wallet.

 Simply Breakfast is one of those nice to wake up with sites.
 It has beautiful photography of one girl's breakfast every morning, no words for the most part and no recipes, just pretty images.
-Try it with a cup of coffee
+Try it with a cup of coffee:: The Playlist ::

 The Vulture is run by NY Magazine and a great go to source for all things culture, very NY based but has a cross section of information.
 They update constantly and their GrubStreet site is good too